Eddie: Oh, don't be stupid, Richie. People like us aren't meant to win things.

 - Eddie has a similar problem.
 Innocent questions from Richie are repeatedly interpreted as references to ill-fitting underpants or something similar.

-Richie: No, it's just the way my trousers are rucked up.
+Richie: No, it's just the way my trousers hang.

-- Double Triple Take: In the old page pic, Eddie's Reaction Shot is just ten seconds of him flicking his eyes up at Richie and down at Richie's new swimming trunks, trying to reconcile what he's seeing with the person it's attached to.Eddie: ...Well, where are they?
+- Double Take: Eddie's Reaction Shot is just ten seconds of him flicking his eyes up at Richie and down at Richie's new swimming trunks, trying to reconcile what he's seeing with the person it's attached to.Eddie: ...Well, where are they?

 Richie: That's the thing!
 They're so tight you can't actually see them...
 Why did you make me buy a thong, Eddie?!